aaronkyl/dva-tracker/README.md

 ### Issues faced during this project

 - Lifecycle hooks.
 In trying to create the app without using Redux I had to figure out how to make API calls without causing infinite loops.
 - Ensuring that the app wasn't re-rendering unnecessarily.
-This could still use some work as I'm sure the app is still re-rendering when it's not necessary.
+This could still use some work as I'm sure the app is still occasionally re-rendering when it's not necessary.

 ### Unresolved project items